The Super Mario Bros. Movie: Music

 During an October 2022 Nintendo Direct presentation, Meledandri confirmed that Brian Tyler was set to compose the film's score.
 Tyler worked closely with longtime Mario composer Koji Kondo to incorporate themes from the games.
 He described the composition as "big", featuring an orchestra, choir and bands, as well as "Italian instruments, accordions, live drums, mandolins [...] whistling human voices", and "eight-bit [sounds]".
 Mixing took place at Skywalker Sound, where Kondo and Miyamoto responded positively to a 15-minute suite of new themes Tyler had written.
 The film's music references leitmotifs from Super Mario Bros.
-3, Super Mario 64 and Super Mario 3D Land, among other Mario games.
+3 (1989), Super Mario 64 (1996) and Super Mario 3D Land (2011), among other Mario games.

 Songs from Jack Black and Keegan-Michael Key were improvised for the film.
 Black Hydra composed the music for its official trailer, "Super Mushroom", based on the Super Mario Bros. theme.
 The instrumental was released on November 30, 2022, on YouTube.

-In a March 2023 video, Seth Rogen shared that Donkey Kong was introduced in the film accompanied by the title theme music from Donkey Kong 64, "DK Rap", composed by Grant Kirkhope.
+In a March 2023 video, Seth Rogen shared that Donkey Kong was introduced in the film accompanied by the title theme music from Donkey Kong 64 (1999), "DK Rap", composed by Grant Kirkhope.
 In contrast to the licensed songs used in the film, Kirkhope did not receive credit for "DK Rap" in the film's end credits, an oversight the composer found disappointing.

-Jack Black co-wrote the song "Peaches", wherein Bowser professes his love for Princess Peach, alongside the directors, editor Eric Osmond, and song producer John Spiker.
+Black co-wrote the song "Peaches", wherein Bowser professes his love for Princess Peach, alongside the directors, editor Eric Osmond, and song producer John Spiker.
 Having Bowser perform a love song was Black's idea.
 "Peaches" was released on April 7, 2023, with a music video directed by Cole Bennett.
 According to Black, it was filmed in a few hours.
 On its release, "Peaches" was #61 on the iTunes streaming chart.
 It later appeared on the Billboard Hot 100, debuting at #83 and peaking at #56.